bumblebee2311/c9-ide/README.md

 ---
 #### Colorful CLI Experience

-<b> NOTE : Turning non-colorful Terminal to a brilliant colorful cli experience </b>
+The default interface inside terminal is not colorful but, plain in color.

-The interface inside terminal is not colorful but, plain in taste.
+To get features analogus to syntax highlighting inside terminal.
+Follow the steps ...

 So, to get a colorful terminal interface, you first need to install vim (no sudo previlidges required already active as root)
 ```zsh